Enhancing Climate Services for Infrastructure (CSI)

-- Project is in inital phase
+- Project in progress

 - Planning and implementation workshops were implemented between May and July 2017 in all three countries and with the Nile Basin Initiative in Uganda in cooperation with the German implementing partner Deutscher Wetterdienst.
 In addition to the political partner in each country (environment, planning and investment ministry, as well as Nile Basin Initiative), national key actors such as the national weather services, engineering associations or sectoral authorities and downstream authorities are involved and integrated into the cooperation structure of the project.

 - In September 2017, the first annual "CSI Global Forum" meeting took place in Germany.
 The forum serves the exchange and the creation of common perspectives.